Rosacea: Causes, Signs; Symptoms & Treatment

 Daily use of a broad-spectrum sunscreen for face with an SPF of 30 or higher is crucial to protect sensitive skin from UV rays.

-Exercise is beneficial, but intense workouts can trigger flare-ups.
-Opt for moderate activities and cool down properly to avoid overheating.
+• Exercise and skin redness: Exercise is beneficial, but intense workouts can trigger flare-ups.
+Opt for moderate activities and cool down properly to avoid overheating.-ups.

 In conclusion, dealing with this persistent skin issue isn’t a one-size-fits-all approach.
 It’s about figuring out what sets off your symptoms, using the right skincare products, and making some lifestyle tweaks.
 Think of it as a journey to better skin health.
 And remember, chatting with a dermatologist can give you a personalised plan that really works for you.
 So, take it one step at a time, and you’ll find what helps keep your skin calm and comfortable.